Kit Pedler: Death

-His epitaph reads: "A man of ideas."

 Parapsychology

 Pedler was the author of Mind Over Matter (1981) which was based on the television series.
 The book argued for psychic phenomena such as psychokinesis and remote viewing.
 He also wrote there may be evidence for an "intelligent and massively ordered design" in the universe.
 The book was criticized for making incorrect statements about science.
 The science writer Georgina Ferry in a review wrote that the book and television series contained errors, lacked objectivity and is "not good science, neither is it good television".